25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Linked_List.md

 ## Doubly Linked List

-A Doubly Linked List is a linked data structure that consists of a set of sequentially linked records called nodes.
+A Doubly Linked List is a linked data structure that consists of a set of sequentially linked records called nodes

-- Each node contains two fields, called links, that are references to the previous and to the next node in the sequence of nodes.
+- Each node contains two fields, called links, that are references to the previous and to the next node in the sequence of nodes

-- The two node links allow traversal of the list in either direction.
+- The two node links allow traversal of the list in either direction

 ```c
 struct Node